1 June 2020

 Incidentally there were plenty of people wearing masks in the Bangkok malls yesterday.
 In the malls, not just on transport.

-I would go further – but not on twitter where I have lready protected my tweets from the morons – not taking covid-19 seriously is careless; you might have the health or finances to recover from it if your get it, but you must be careful for those who don’t have either of those, such as senior citizens; those with existing heath issues.
+I would go further – but not on twitter where I have already protected my tweets from the morons – not taking Covid-19 seriously is carelessly irresponsible; you might have the health or finances to recover from it if your get it, but you must be careful for those who don’t have either of those, such as senior citizens; those with existing heath issues.
 Please act responsibly and help prevent the spreading of it for the well-being of your community.

 4 March 2020

 As the virus continues to spread the Italian authorities are taking dramatic measures: the point here is that where Italy goes the rest of Europe is likely to have to follow.

 Italy’s government is set to close cinemas and theatres and ban public events across the whole country to try to contain the coronavirus outbreak, according to a draft decree drawn up on Wednesday.

 The decree, seen by Reuters, orders “the suspension of events of any nature… that entail the concentration of people and do not allow for a safety distance of at least one metre (yard) to be respected.”

 It also tells Italians to avoid hugging and shaking hands to prevent as much as possible a further spread of the potentially deadly illness which has been mainly concentrated in the country’s northern regions.

 3 March 2020